 The Student Experience

-- Participate in a summer immersion program in Costa Rica.
+- Participate in study abroad worldwide, including summer immersion programs in Costa Rica and Spain.

-- During the first year, live, learn, and have fun with fellow students interested in diverse languages and world cultures as members of the Global Village.
+- During the first year, live, learn, and have fun with fellow students interested in diverse languages and world cultures as members of the Global Village, recognized as a national leader in global engagement.

 - Participate in undergraduate research (the department works closely with the Undergraduate Research, Scholarship and Creativity Office).